figredos/flutter/TEXT_FILES/DART_BASICS/dart.md

 ### Lifting state up

 Lifting state up is a pattern in Flutter were the responsibility for managing the state of a widget is moved to a higher-level widget in the widget tree.
 This is done to share the sate among multiple widgets.
 When a piece of state is lifted up, it means that the state is managed by a common ancestor widget, and its value is passed down to the child widgets that need access to that state.

+## Futures

+In Dart, a 'Future' represents a value or error that will be available at some time in the future.
+It is a core part of Dart's asynchronous programming model, which allows you to perform non-blocking operations, such as fetching data from a network, reading files, or executing time-consuming computations, without blocking the execution of the program.

+A 'Future' can be completed with a value or an error using the 'complete' or 'completeError' methods, respectively.
+The 'then' method can be used to attach callbacks that will be invoked when the Future completes, whether with a value or an error.

+### async & await

+Dart's 'async' and 'await' keywords are often used in conjunction with 'Future' to simplify asynchronous code and make it more readable. 'async' functions return a 'Future' and 'await' is used to wait for a 'Future' to complete without blocking the program's execution.